tawnkramer/sdsandbox/docs/advanced/path_manager.md

 This script is usefull to load circuit path located in "Assets/Resources/Track/" This path can then be transferred to the RoadBuilder script to generate the road according to it.

-from there, you have two major options:
+from there, you have three major options:
-* ## Point path
+* ## Point Path
     This method is pretty basic, some XYZ points are stored in a .txt file, at runtime those points are loaded and that's basically it. <br>
     Those points can be obtained by driving a car and fetching some XYZ data and then storing them into a .txt file. <br>
     here is an extract of a point path: